Monkey mind: The "monkey" and "horse"

 He was invested with sanctity by ancient tradition, endowed with prodigious qualities, and visibly stamped with the marks of his divine origin.
 A revered myth proclaimed him a relative of the dragon, akin to the mysterious powers of water.
 Indeed, all wonderful horses, such as the steed of the pious Hsüan-tsang which, in later legend [see the Xiyouji below], carried the sacred scriptures from India, were avatars of dragons, and in antiquity the tallest horses owned by the Chinese were called simply "dragons."

-For the Japanese, the ancient Shinto practice of offering shinme 神馬 "sacred (esp. white) horses" to shrines has evolved into the modern donation of symbolic Shinto ema 絵馬 [lit. "picture horse"] "votive tablets"'.
+For the Japanese, the ancient Shinto practice of offering shinme (神馬 "sacred (esp. white) horses") to shrines has evolved into the modern donation of symbolic Shinto ema (絵馬 [lit. "picture horse"] "votive tablets").

 Besides the "mind-monkey idea-horse" metaphor, monkeys and horses have further associations.
-In Chinese astrology, wu 午 "Horse" and shen 申 "Monkey" are the 7th and 9th of the 12 zodiacal animals.
+In Chinese astrology, Horse (午; wu) and Monkey (申; shen) are the 7th and 9th of the 12 zodiacal animals.
 In Chinese animal mythology, monkeys supposedly bring good health to horses.
 The Bencao Gangmu records the "custom of keeping a female monkey in the horse's stable to ward off sickness (the menstrual discharge of the monkey is said to give immunity to the horse against infectious diseases)".

 Early literary history of "mind-monkeys"

-This section summarizes Chinese and Japanese developments of xinyuan or shin'en 心猿 "mind-monkey" and yima or iba 意馬 "idea-horse" collocations and their synonyms.
+This section summarizes Chinese and Japanese developments of "mind-monkey" and "idea-horse" (yima or iba 意馬) collocations and their synonyms.
 The earliest known textual usages are presented chronologically.

 Chinese "mind monkey" collocations

 Chinese authors coined "mind monkey" expressions from the Later Qin dynasty (384-417 CE) through the Song dynasty (960-1279 CE).
 In modern usage, some terms are considered Classical Chinese, but others like xinyuanyima "mind-monkey will-horse" are Modern Standard Chinese.
 Unless otherwise noted, translations are by Carr.

 The c.
-406 Weimojie suoshuo jing 維摩詰所說經 was Kumarajiva's groundbreaking CE Chinese translation of the Vimalakirti Sutra.
-It introduced "mind-monkey" in the simile xin ru yuanhou 心如猨猴 "heart/mind like a monkey/ape" (with yuan 猿's variant Chinese character 猨).
+406 Weimojie suoshuo jing (維摩詰所說經) was Kumarajiva's groundbreaking CE Chinese translation of the Vimalakirti Sutra.
+It introduced "mind-monkey" in the simile xin ru yuanhou (心如猨猴;l= 'heart/mind like a monkey/ape', with yuan 猿's variant Chinese character 猨).
 "Since the mind of one difficult to convert is like an ape, govern his mind by using certain methods and it can then be broken in".
-Carr suggests the subsequent line about xiang ma 象馬 "elephants and horses" having unruly natures could have affected the later yima "idea-horse" term.
+Carr suggests the subsequent line about xiang ma (象馬 "elephants and horses") having unruly natures could have affected the later yima ("idea-horse") term.